 alex_maya-romero@berkeley.edu

 Alex is originally from Puerto Rico, but grew up in South Jersey.
 He attended King's College in Wilkes-Barre, PA and majored in Biology.
-After undergrad, Alex went on to do a post-bac at the Johns Hopkins School of Medicine studying mitochondrial protein targeting in yeast.
+After undergrad, Alex spent time at the Johns Hopkins School of Medicine studying mitochondrial protein targeting in yeast.
 He then decided to come across the country to Berkeley where he is interested in understanding the role of lipids in the lysosomal signaling of neurons and glia, both in health and in the context of neurodegeneration.
-Outside of research, Alex is actively involved in different initiatives promoting diversity, equity and inclusion both in MCB and the UC Berkeley campus.
 When not on campus, he enjoys hanging out at home or exploring the ins and out of San Francisco.

 Martina Spacci (Graduate student, jointly with Alessandro Carrer’s lab, VIMM)